ludovicm67/sympa-internship/README.md

   - `texlive-lang-french`: support for the french langage

-  - `pdftk`: used for the *report* only, to merge multiple pdf files without breaking links

   - `xelatex`: installable on Debian-based distributions with `sudo apt install texlive-xetex`
                (used for compiling the cover page from *tex->pdf*)